 Bjorn is Danish, 50 years old, and married with two sons and one daughter.
 He is Danish, and lives in Singapore.

-In 2016 Lars Jensen co-founded LinerGrid providing advanced tools to optimize network design for container carriers and also joined the board of the New York Shipping Exchange.
+Lars Jensen is co-founder of LinerGrid providing advanced tools to optimize network design for container carriers and boardmember of the New York Shipping Exchange.

 Fred Johring is President of Golden State Express, Inc. and GSL Transportation Services, Inc, providers of harbor drayage in Southern California.